 But if luck is with you, you might just spot a dolphin from the Indo-Pacific humpback species on the boat ride to Kuala Sangga fishing village.

-The all-inclusive tour like the ones offered by Kuala Sepetang Eco Tourism are popular.
+All-inclusive tours like the ones offered by Kuala Sepetang Eco Tourism are popular as they also combine eagle watching (next item list).

 It’s truly a magnificent sight to see dozens of eagles flocking around the boats during an eagle watching tour.